Accessory Dwelling Units (ADUs)

 Maybe the thought of selling and moving, or adding on a huge home addition isn’t feasible or enticing.
 What if instead of dealing with the mess of an expansion or move, you could stay in place and put a nice, new unit in your backyard, or convert a current space?

-An “Accessory Dwelling Unit” (or ADU) offers just that option, so it’s no surprise that they’re all the rage today.
-You may have seen them in the papers or on TV.
-Some people are even adding these units to their backyards just to earn extra rental income.
-They build a second place for themselves out back and then rent out their own house.
+It’s no surprise that they’re growing in appeal and demand.
+You may have seen them online or in your neighborhood.
+Some people are adding these units to their backyards just to earn extra rental income.
+Some build a second place for themselves out back and can rent out their own original house.
 Who couldn’t use an extra $2,000 to $4,000 extra income monthly?

 Accessory Dwelling Units (ADUs) are an attached or detached unit added to a residential property with an independent living area for one or more people.
 It can be a new building, or repurposing of an existing space.
 Repurposing can include converting a garage or a portion of the home.
 An ADU can also be added over a garage.